The Helvy Journal

 When an NHS GP will test testosterone, what the test includes and leaves out, why requests get declined, how to ask, and when private testing makes sense.

-Morning cortisol, diurnal rhythm, the cortisol:DHEA-S ratio explained in plain English.
+Morning cortisol, diurnal rhythm, the cortisol:DHEA-S ratio explained.
 NHS vs optimal ranges, overtraining, burnout, and when to see your GP.

 Tired but wired at bedtime, then wide awake at 3am?
 How cortisol's daily rhythm shapes your sleep, what a blood test can and cannot show, and the fixable causes worth checking first.